texnixe/kirby-selectplus/README.md

 Copyright © 2018 Sonja Broda info@texniq.de https://www.texniq.de

 It is discouraged to use this plugin in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.

-## Donate

-If you enjoy this plugin and want to support me you can [buy me a beer](https://www.paypal.me/texnixe/5eur) :)